 The ex-president used to mention it all the time day.
 Your congressman and senator talk about it.
-But no one has yet to answer my letters and emails asking to explain just how much “my fair share” really is.
+But no one has yet to answer my letters and emails to explain just how much ‘your fair share’ of tax on income really is.

-Visiting my father’s gravesite over last weekend I was reminded of a statement he often made in the latter years of his life.
+Federal income tax deadline always reminds me of a statement my dad often made in the latter years of his life.

-Dad used to say, referring to the common phrase used by politicians, “Before I die I’d like one of them to explain to me face to face…just what my “fair share” is.
-And how do they determine what it is.”
+He used to say, referring to the common phrase used by politicians, “Before I die I’d like one of them to explain to me…just what is my ‘fair share’, and how they determine it.”
+He didn’t make it.

-Of course, he was referring to the amount of taxes paid by Americans, and presidents and members of congress have abused the phrase “fair share” for generations.
-But none more assiduously as the current president, Barack Hussein Obama.
+Of course, he was referring to the amount of taxes paid by Americans, and presidents and members of congress have abused the phrase ‘fair share’ for generations.
+But none more assiduously as the former president, Barack Obama.

-Assiduous, by the way, means to be diligent, unrelenting…and that’s what Obama is when he talks to what he calls the “middle class”, assuring them that one day soon he’s going to make the “rich” pay more than they’re presently paying in federal income taxes – their ‘fair’ share.
+Assiduous, by the way, means to be diligent, unrelenting…and that’s what Obama was when he talked about the “middle class”, assuring them that one day soon he would make the “rich” pay more than they’re presently paying in federal income taxes – their ‘fair’ share.
 But in fact, in his eight years, I think we all did.

 Like Dad, I’m at the age now where I’d like to know what ‘fair’ is, tax-wise, and how it’s determined.
-I’ve asked countless elected officials over the years and I’ve sent countless correspondence to Washington asking for an answer.
-No one’s ever given me a straight answer face to face, and I’ve never heard from any of my emails, either!
+I’ve asked countless elected officials over the years, and I’ve sent countless correspondence to Washington asking for an answer.
+No one’s ever given me one, face to face, and I’ve never heard from any of my emails, either!

-As it is I paid 30% of my gross income in federal and state taxes last year.
+As it is I paid 25% of my income in federal taxes again last week.
 And when you count what we all pay in the other taxes…sales tax, real estate taxes, estate taxes, etc…that figure can come close to claiming 70 cents on every dollar you earn.

-Of course, the “rich” do pay a lesser rate on “capital gains”, that money earned through investments of one kind or another.
-But you and I have the same opportunity, or privilege.
+Of course, the “rich”, as they’re disparaged, do pay a lesser rate on ‘capital gains’, that money earned through investments of one kind or another.
+But we all have the same opportunity, or privilege.
 If I sell a piece of property or other investment holdings, I only pay 15% on the profits I make on that transaction.
 That’s not only smart, it’s good.
-It encourages people to save, invest, and build personal wealth…so as not to be a financial burden on the rest of us.
+It encourages people to save, invest, and build personal wealth…so as not to be a financial burden on others.

-But as it is, the President would like to see the capital gains advantage abolished, so that investment profits can pay for…the financial burden on the rest of us.
+But as it was, Obama wanted to see the capital gains advantage abolished, so that investment profits could pay for those financially burdensome federal programs.

-There is a line in the premable of the U.S. Constitution that reads “…to promote the general welfare”.
-I’ve read it countless times, and I’m sure the men who drew up that document didn’t mean to pay for the general “welfare” that now comprises the living of nearly 50% of the American public.
+There is a line in the preamble of the U.S. Constitution that reads…to promote the general welfare.
+I’ve read it countless times, and I’m sure the men who drew up that document didn’t mean to pay for the kind of “general welfare” that now comprises too much of the national budget.

-I don’t know about you but I get tired of that…tired of the entitlements, the food stamps, tired of propping up people and companies who made bad decisions along the way, believing that government will always be there to bail them out.
+I think most tax payers are tired of it…tired of the entitlements, tired of propping up those who believe that government will always be there to bail them out.
 They’re right, of course.
 Government is always there to bail them out.
 But that isn’t what the Constitution had in mind.

-Social security, medicare and medi-caid are broke, and after working 40 years and paying FICA taxes I have no assurance whatsoever that I’ll ever draw a dime of it in retirement.
-What I wish is…that I could have invested personally all the money that I’ve contributed since 1972.
-At an average of 8% return per year in the markets I’d be sitting pretty right now…and no financial burden on the rest of us!
+Social entitlement programs are broke, or nearly broke, and after working 40 years and paying FICA taxes I have no real assurance that social security will last as long as I might.
+What I wish is that I could have invested personally all the money that I’ve contributed since 1972.
+At an average of 8% return per year in the markets I’d be fine by now – no financial burden on anyone.

-In fact, here’s the entire preamble to the constitution reads like this.
+In fact, the entire preamble to the constitution reads like this.
 We the people of the United States, in order to form a more perfect union, establish justice, insure domestic tranquility, provide for the common defense, promote the general welfare, and secure the blessings of liberty to ourselves and our posterity, do ordain and establish this Constitution for the United States of America.

 Did you read the part about paying a fair share?
 No.

-But sadly, the line about the general welfare doesn’t hold much promise for those of us paying for “general welfare”.
-And in a land where all we holler is give us what’s fair, fair is just a term where your money is at stake.
+But sadly, the line about the general welfare doesn’t hold much promise for those paying for ‘general welfare’.
+And in a land where the constant cry is to give us what’s fair, fair is just a term where your money is at stake.